Assassination of Benazir Bhutto: Official indictment

-On 5 November 2011, a Pakistani court indicted two police officers in connection with Bhutto's 2007 assassination in Rawalpindi, among them, the former police chief of the city.
-The two men were in charge of the former prime minister's security and they had previously been arrested and charged with "conspiracy as well as abetment in the murder" and "changing the security plan".
-A further 5 men have also been indicted, all of them are believed to have been affiliated with Beitullah Mehsud, the Pakistani Taliban leader who the government blamed for the attack.
-On 20 August 2013, ex-President Pervez Musharraf, was indicted on three charges of murder, conspiracy to murder, and facilitation of murder in connection with his alleged failure to provide adequate security to Bhutto—charges for which he reportedly denied his responsibility.
+On 5 November 2011, a Pakistani court indicted two police officers in connection with Bhutto's assassination, among them, the former police chief of Rawalpindi.
+The two men were in charge of the former prime minister's security and were previously arrested and charged with "conspiracy as well as abetment in the murder" and "changing the security plan".
+A further five men were also indicted, all of them believed to have been affiliated with Baitullah Mehsud, the Pakistani Taliban leader who the government blamed for the attack.
+On 20 August 2013, ex-President Pervez Musharraf was indicted on three charges of murder, conspiracy to murder, and facilitation of murder in connection with his alleged failure to provide adequate security to Bhutto—charges for which he reportedly denied his responsibility.

-On 31 August 2017, a Pakistani anti-terrorism court declared that Musharraf was a wanted fugitive due to the role which he played in connection with Bhutto's murder and it acquitted five suspected Pakistani Taliban of conspiracy to commit murder due to lack of evidence, and two high-ranking police officers were sentenced to serve 17 years in prison, one was sentenced to imprisonment because he mishandled the security at the Bhutto rally and the other was sentenced to imprisonment because he mishandled the evidence at the scene of the crime.
+On 31 August 2017, a Pakistani anti-terrorism court declared that Musharraf was a wanted fugitive due to the role which he played in connection with Bhutto's murder and acquitted five suspected Pakistani Taliban of conspiracy to commit murder due to lack of evidence, while sentencing two high-ranking police officers to 17 years in prison, one for mishandling security at the Bhutto rally and the other for mishandling evidence at the crime scene.
 On 16 December 2019, Musharraf, in exile for hospitalization in Dubai, was sentenced to death in Pakistan in absentia for high treason, for suspending the constitution and imposing a state of emergency a decade early, with right of appeal.
-The United Arab Emirates has no current extradition with Pakistan, though Musharraf's poor health prevents him from being moved even if there was.
+The United Arab Emirates has no current extradition with Pakistan, though Musharraf's poor health prevented him from being moved even if there was.

-The Lahore High Court held a hearing on an appeal related to the murder of former Prime Minister of Pakistan, Benazir Bhutto, who was assassinated on December 27, 2007.
-A special division bench of two judges heard eight appeals in the case on February 9, 2023.
-Notices were issued to various individuals, including former President Asif Zardari and accused parties, while the appeal against former General Pervez Musharraf was dismissed due to his death.
+On 9 February 2023 a special division bench of two judges of the Lahore High Court heard eight appeals in Bhutto's murder case.
+Notices were issued to various individuals, including former President Zardari and accused parties, while the appeal against Musharraf was dismissed due to his death.